psbanka/react-native-tradewinds/doc/howto.md

 There is a website that my sailing club provides which must have been written ten or fifteen years ago that is a little difficult to use, but it's **especially bad** on my iPhone.
 The purpose of this website is to reserve sailboats, and sometimes I want to whip out my phone and reserve a boat right away.
-But then I think about panning around the page and zooming in and out and trying to remember my password (that it won't save!) and trying to deal with the twitchy and buggy JavaScript controls.
-And I think: "Oh, I'll wait until I get home."

 ##### The website using a desktop browser:

 ![Website-on-desktop](https://github.com/psbanka/react-native-tradewinds/blob/master/doc/tradewinds-tour-of-site-on-desktop.gif)

+And then I think about panning around the page and zooming in and out and trying to remember my password (that it won't save!) and trying to deal with the twitchy and buggy JavaScript controls.
+And I think: "Oh, I'll wait until I get home."

 ##### The website using an iPhone: